Urobilinogen is produced from bilirubin, a degradation product of red blood dye (hemoglobin).

 It is usually excreted in very small amounts in the urine.

-An increased concentration of urobilinogen in the urine is usually a sign of liver damage or the increased breakdown of red blood cells (hemolysis).
+An increased urobilinogen concentration in the urine is usually a sign of liver damage or the increased breakdown of red blood cells (hemolysis).

 If a gallstone or tumor blocks the bile flow, this can often be seen in a reduction or by the absence of urobilinogen in the urine.